Lady-Pi/Static-WebPage/README.md

 The web page itself is a  static 'Hello World' file for demonstration purposes only.

 ### User Access
-All global visitors access the website via the CloudFront distribution URL https://d2pftt2xeh25n7.cloudfront.net
+Global visitors access the website via the CloudFront distribution URL https://d2pftt2xeh25n7.cloudfront.net

 ### Traffic Routing: